CodeAlanqian/codealan-blog/content/academic/_index.md

 ### Basic Information

 Yiqian Gong (CodeAlan)
-M.Eng. student in Electronic Information, National Academy of Engineering (NAE),
+M.Eng. student in Electronic Information, SUSTech National Graduate College for Engineers (NGCE),
 Southern University of Science and Technology (SUSTech), China.

 My current research interests lie in Embodied AI and Vision-Language Navigation (VLN), with a focus on how agents perceive, understand, and act in complex environments under multi-modal guidance.